giovanni-quacchia/bsc_notes/README.md

-# Computer-Networks-Notes
+# Bachelor’s Degree in Computer Science notes

-Document with personal notes and resources for the **Computer Networks** course, taught by **Professor Leonardo Maccari** at **Ca' Foscari University of Venice** during the 2025-2026 academic year.
+Repository with personal notes and resources for the Bachelor’s Degree in Computer Science at Ca' Foscari University of Venice

 *Disclaimer: This repository is not affiliated with or endorsed by Ca' Foscari University of Venice.*